Andy Griffith on DVD

 In the story, Andy and Helen (without the kid they so proudly showed off on Mayberry RFD seventeen years earlier) returned to live in Mayberry where Barney Fife was the acting Sheriff running for reelection.
 Andy's son Opie was running the town newspaper.

 Frances Bavier's (aunt Bee) HouseFrances Bavier was very ill in 1986 and couldn't take part in the reunion.
-Hoping to find Mayberry-like serenity, Bavier lived in relative seclusion (her home is seen above) in Siler City, NC.
-Reluctant to talk with fans or interviewers, she even turned away Andy Griffith and Ron Howard when they showed up unexpectedly at her doorstep.
+Hoping to find Mayberry-like serenity, Bavier lived in relative seclusion (her home is seen here) in Siler City, NC.
+Reluctant to talk with fans or interviewers, she even turned away Andy Griffith and Ron Howard when they showed up unexpectedly on her doorstep during a break from filming the reunion show.

-With so many cats living in her house, Bavier became the stereotypical 'cat-lady' in town - she even played that role in her last motion picture Benji, which was filmed in North Carolina in 1974.
-She taped a few local commercials and lent her name to an antiques store (Aunt Bee's Antiques) in Siler City.
+With dozens of cats living in her house, Bavier became the stereotypical 'cat-lady' in town - she even played that role in her last motion picture, Benji, which was filmed in North Carolina in 1974.
+Her entire downstairs bathroom was turned into one big catbox.
+She taped a few local commercials and lent her name to an antiques store (Aunt Bee's Antiques) in downtown Siler City.
 She died on December 6, 1989 at the age of eighty-six.

 There was another reunion tribute show on CBS in 1993 with original cast members Andy Griffith, Don Knotts and Jim Nabors lounging around set recreations, reminiscing and introducing clips.